Communicating with Intention: 6 Tips for creating connection in relationships

 Tip 2: Get clear on your intention

 In the space away from the conversation, you are able to ask yourself some very valuable questions.
-What is the purpose for what you are wanting to say?
+What is the purpose of what you are wanting to say?
 What is the need or value that is important to communicate?
 Is there a more honoring way of saying it?
 What is the impact of what I want to say on the relationship?
 These are just a few questions we can ask ourselves to realign with our intention and get clear about what is important for you to communicate.
 It’s important to ask ourselves these questions once the emotion has subsided.

 Tip 3: Know your audience

 Different people communicate in different ways.
 If we want others to hear us and validate what is important to us, we have to communicate with them in a way that makes sense for them.
 I had a boss once who preferred to communicate via email.
 While this was not my preferred means of communication, I found that she was a lot more receptive to my ideas and suggestions when they were emailed to her, rather than when they were presented to her face to face.
-While I preferred face to face conversations, emailing her was a way for me to get my opinions heard, while also respecting how she preferred to receive information.
-If I continued doing what was best for me, (aka face to face conversations) it would have left both of us feeling frustrated, as my opinions would not be heard and she would feel disrespected.
+While I preferred face-to-face conversations, emailing her was a way for me to get my opinions heard, while also respecting how she preferred to receive information.
+If I continued doing what was best for me, (aka face-to-face conversations) it would have left both of us feeling frustrated, as my opinions would not be heard and she would feel disrespected.
 When I figured out what worked for both of us, it ultimately strengthened our relationship.

 Tip 4: Always come from a place of respect and empathy

 Respect and empathy are the most important aspects of communication.
-When we remind ourselves to be respectful and think about the other persons perspective rather than just our own, we allow ourselves to connect with people in a different way.
+When we remind ourselves to be respectful and think about the other person's perspective rather than just our own, we allow ourselves to connect with people in a different way.
 When we are respectful and empathic we send a very clear message that we are considering the other person’s view rather than just our own.
 This typically causes the person we are communicating with to be more receptive to what we have to say.

 Tip 5: Listen openly